aliyabhatia/atls-got-talent/README.md

 Clicking any particular job posting opens the posting in a new window for the a job-seeker to explore further.

+The locally-hosted Flask version of this app can be manually called through the following sequence of commands:
+`source .env
+export FLASK_APP=application.py
+flask run`

-The **Talented Atlantans scraper** (aka the scraper.py file) and its corresponding Postgres database can also be used independently.
+The **Talented Atlantans scraper** (aka the `scraper.py` file) and its corresponding Postgres database can also be used independently.
 Heroku runs the scraper once per day through the Heroku scheduler.
-However, a user can force the scraper to update the database by running the scraper.py file.
+However, a user can force the scraper to update the database by first running the command `source .env` and then calling the `scraper.py` app.